-Chicago Railroad Injury Attorney
+Chicago Railroad Worker Injury Attorneys

 The Federal Employers Liability Act (FELA) was enacted in 1908 to protect railroad workers injured on the job.
 This act is based on the power of the federal government over interstate commerce, as granted in the commerce clause of the Constitution.
 Although FELA provides similar benefits for railroad workers as workers compensation insurance provides in other industries, FELA benefits are not automatic.

 If you are a Chicago railroad worker who has been injured on the job, you may need an experienced railroad injury attorney to help you recover compensation.
 Horwitz, Horwitz & Associates in Chicago is a top-rated injury firm with a reputation for success.
 Our experienced injury lawyers have recovered substantial sums for our clients in a wide range of injury cases, including FELA claims.
 Call us for a free consultation with one of our Chicago railroad injury attorneys after a serious railroad worker accident.

 Unlike workers compensation insurance, FELA is a fault-based system.
 To receive benefits, an injured railroad worker must prove that the injury was caused, wholly or in part, by faulty equipment or negligence on the part of a railroad employee or an agent or contractor.
 The injured railroad worker may sue for damages in either state or federal court, as long as he or she is not found to be 100% at fault for the accident and injuries.

 FELA awards are generally much higher than those received in workers compensation claims.
 Under the doctrine of comparative negligence, a jury determines the percentage of negligence for each party.
 This establishes the percentage of the award received by the injured worker.
 In addition to bodily injuries sustained while working for the railroad, FELA covers asbestos exposure, repetitive stress, and cumulative trauma injuries.

 What Compensation Does FELA Provide?